Posted May 04, 2021

 I get the hype.
 The flavor of the ramps, smoother and rounder than garlic’s sharpness but just as delicious, infused the entire quiche.
 Whether my bite had leaf, stem, or bulb, I savored the taste, and even in the ramp-less bites, I could feel their presence.

-I highly encourage any ramp newbies to stop by Nichols Farm and Orchard, Mick Klug Farm, or Ellis Family Farm at GCM Lincoln Park or order them for home delivery or curbside pick-up.
+I highly encourage any ramp newbies to stop by Nichols Farm and Orchard, Mick Klug Farm, or Ellis Family Farm at GCM Lincoln Park.
 Plan your visit today!